d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/sales-orders-view/README.md

 ### Analytical Dataset
 1. Navigate to the Repository Explorer
-2. Click on Create - Graphical View Button to create a new view
+2. Click on *Create - Graphical View* button to create a new view
   <br><br>![](/exercises/ex2/images/create_in_repository_explorer.png)
 3. Click on **Details**-button and configure the following properties:
     - Business Name: **V_SALES_ORDERS**